SciKit-Surgery/scikit-surgerytutorial02/doc/00_Introduction.rst

 After completing the tutorial the user will have;

-- Used the SNAPPY Python Template to create, test, and publish an implementation of a simple image processing algorithm.
+- Used the SciKit-Surgery Python Template to create, test, and publish an implementation of a simple image processing algorithm.

 After the completing the tutorial the user should be able to;